Octopus (Syd Barrett song): Release

 The album's title came about as a result of co-producer David Gilmour mishearing a line from this song ("Well, the mad cat laughed at the man on the border..." - although the word "madcap" does figure in another of the song's lyrics, "To a madcap galloping chase").
 "Octopus" is known for being Barrett's only single as a solo artist.
 It was released on 14 November 1969, two months before the release of The Madcap Laughs.
 In France, the single gained a picture sleeve, which had the drawing of an octopus on it.
 A very scarce exemplar of this single has been auctioned for 10,500 euros on 19 June 2016 (Lot 284) during an 8000 vinyl records sale organized by the "Discothèque de Radio France".

 It was included on the multi-artist Harvest compilation A Breath of Fresh Air – A Harvest Records Anthology 1969–1974 in 2007.
-For later release in 2010, on An Introduction to Syd Barrett, David Gilmour added bass to one track, "Here I Go".
+The song was also included on the 2010 compilation An Introduction to Syd Barrett.
 In 2011, as part of Record Store Day Black Friday, a limited edition tin-set featuring a replica of the "Octopus" single yellow vinyl, with a 120-page book of photos of Barrett by photographer, Mick Rock, was released in the US.